Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 - `msg.alpha` 0 - 1
 - `msg.kelvin` 2.000 - 40.0000

-if a numeric `msg.payload` is received it is assumed that the value corresponds to the output format
+if a numeric `msg.payload` is received it is assumed that the value corresponds to the output format. **In this case the output format has be set to a single value format too!**

 Send `msg.enable` **false** to disable the widget.